Terms and Conditions

 1. The Customer will maintain strict confidentiality regarding confidential information and documents of technical or commercial nature that it receives from Detia Degesch and that are either designated as confidential or are obviously to be viewed as confidential for the duration of the contractual relationship and beyond; in particular, it will not disclose any such information to third parties without authorisation.

-Section 11 Compliance
+Section 11 Compliance and ethical business conduct

 1. The Customer affirms that it acts in conformity with any and all applicable statutory provisions in the course of its business activities, in particular with the regulations for fighting corruption and money laundering and other criminal law provisions.